How to Dispose of Your Old Christmas Tree

 Thinking Outside the (Gift) Box

 Some communities dispose of trees in more creative ways.
-In the Portland area, for example, a group called Trout Unlimited collects trees at city drop-off points.
+In the Portland area, for example, a group called Trout Unlimited collects trees most years at city drop-off points.
 Then, in an operation dubbed Christmas for Coho, volunteers drop trees in the Necanicum River, creating both a food source and a protective environment for baby salmon.
 Other communities use dead evergreens to help shore up eroding beaches and riverbanks.
 For instance, the city of San Diego has a program where trees are turned into mulch and wood chips, which are then provided to the community free of charge.
 And some zoos collect pines for use in animal enrichment programs.
 Keep your eyes and ears open for similar opportunities where you live.

 You might find eco-friendly ways to use the spent tree in your own backyard.
 You can hang fruit, suet, and seed socks from it and turn it into a huge bird feeder, for example.
 Strip boughs from it and place them over raised beds to provide plants with insulation and protection from rain and snow.
 Use the needles for groundcover.
 Rent a wood chipper and turn the trunk into mulch.
 Stick branches in the ground that your vining plants can use as a climbing trellis next spring.
 And if you’re really out of inspiration, you can always cut the tree into sections and dispose of it with your other biodegradable waste.